Buying a recruiting tool

 Even though there are many different things to consider when buying a recruiting tool, there is a proven strategy that helps in making the best decision.

 The very first, and in my opinion crucial, step is to clearly define your own recruiting goals and challenges.
-These can be things such as get more applicants through career site, find more high quality candidates, have better way of approaching passive candidates, improve hiring standardization, reduce time to hire or any other recruiting goal you may have.
+These can be things such as get more applicants through career site, find the right job candidates, have better way of approaching passive candidates, improve hiring workflows, reduce time to hire or any other recruiting goal you may have.

-In this post, I have identified some of most common recruiting goals and challenges that can be your guide for buying a recruiting software which is most likely to satisfy all your recruiting needs.
+In this post, I have identified some of most common recruiting goals and challenges that can be your guide for buying a recruiting software.

 Identifying recruiting goals and challenges

 Based on different stages that candidates go though, companies may have different recruiting and hiring challenges.
 I have identified the most common challenges based on 6 different stages of a candidate journey.
 Going through these stages will significantly help you in identifying what type of a recruiting tool do you need.

 Candidate awareness is a stage that never stops.
 This stage doesn’t include only communicating your job opening, but also making candidates aware of your employer brand and employee value proposition at all times.
 Knowing your challenges in the candidate awareness stage, make decision making about recruiting software purchase much easier.